bluerogue251/DBSubsetter/docs/post_subset_postgres.md

 ### Reinstate constraints and indices

-This corrects your "target" database for the things we purposely left out of the `pre-data-dump.sql` file during the "pre-subsetting" step.
+This corrects your "target" database for the foreign keys and indices  that we purposely left out of the `pre-data-dump.sql` file during the "pre-subsetting" step.

 ```bash
 $ pg_dump --host <originHost> --port <originPort> --user <originUser> --dbname <originDb> --section post-data --format custom --file post-data-dump.pgdump